 Lamb & Beef Pita

-This month we’re researching a new jerk chicken guide, and one of the first places we hit up was Cliff’s in North Miami.
+This month I’m researching a new jerk chicken guide, and one of the first places I hit up was Cliff’s in North Miami.
 It’s a small Jamaican restaurant that serves a lot of classic dishes - but their jerk chicken (as you can probably infer from its inclusion here) will absolutely be making our guide to Miami’s best jerk chicken.
 Sorry, we didn’t happen to get a picture of this before we inhaled it.
 You’ll have to wait for the guide to see it in all its glory.

 Chicken and Waffles

-Last week we had brunch at Rosie’s to check out their new outdoor seating.
+Last week I had brunch at Rosie’s to check out their new outdoor seating.
 You can watch our ride-along to see what the full meal was like (spoiler alert: incredible) but the chicken and waffles was definitely a standout.
 Rosie’s fried chicken is excellent - juicy, crispy, and any other positive adjective you can think to throw at fried chicken.
-It comes with vanilla waffles, some spicy maple syrup, and we feel comfortable saying it’s the best chicken and waffles in town.
+It comes with vanilla waffles, some spicy maple syrup, and I feel comfortable saying it’s the best chicken and waffles in town.

-Our guide to The Best Cuban Sandwiches In Miami dropped this week and one of the last sandwiches we tried was Tinta Y Cafe’s Patria.
+Our guide to The Best Cuban Sandwiches In Miami dropped this week and one of the last sandwiches I tried was Tinta Y Cafe’s Patria.
 It’s their version of a Cuban, though they add mortadella and use a baguette instead of Cuban bread.
 Nonetheless, it’s outstanding.
-When we called for Cuban sandwich suggestions a few weeks ago on our Instagram, there were tons of people calling out Tinta Y Cafe.
+When I called for Cuban sandwich suggestions a few weeks ago on our Instagram, there were tons of people calling out Tinta Y Cafe.
 And you know what?
 They were 100% right.

 Sullivan Street Bakery